arthuriansoft/Zappi/README.md

 # Zappi
 Scripts to pull usage data from Zappi via MyEnergi API which is then formatted as a CSV file and imported into InfluxDB.
 Works as a wrapper around the get_zappi_history.py script.
+I opted for this approach, rather than modifying the get_zappi_history.py output, as the API might change in the future (MyEnergi are working on a public API).

 Designed to be run periodically as opposed to continually i.e. once a month (the hub only keeps two months of data).
 The script only imports whole days worth of data and remembers when it was last run, making it easy to re-run on an adhoc basis.